Robert Devereux, 2nd Earl of Essex: Trial

 On 19 February 1601, Essex was tried before his peers on charges of treason.
 Laura Hanes Cadwallader summarised the indictment:

 The indictment charged Essex with "conspiring and imagining at London...to depose and slay the queen, and to subvert the Government."
-It also stated that Essex had "endeavoured to raise himself to the Crown of England, and usurp the royal dignity," and that in order to fulfill these intentions, he and others "rose and assembled themselves in open rebellion, and moved and persuaded many of the citizens of London to join them in their treason, and endeavoured to get the City of London into their possession and power, and wounded and killed many of the queen's subjects then and there assembled for the purpose of quelling such rebellion."
-Essex was charged also with holding the Lord Keeper and the other Privy Councillors in custody "for four hours and more."
+It also stated that Essex had "endeavoured to raise himself to the Crown of England, and usurp the royal dignity," and that in order to fulfil these intentions, he and others "rose and assembled themselves in open rebellion, and moved and persuaded many of the citizens of London to join them in their treason, and endeavoured to get the City of London into their possession and power, and wounded and killed many of the queen's subjects then and there assembled for the purpose of quelling such rebellion."
+Essex was also charged with holding the Lord Keeper and the other Privy Councillors in custody "for four hours and more."

-Part of the evidence showed that he was in favour of toleration of religious dissent.
+Part of the evidence showed that he was in favour of the toleration of religious dissent.
 In his own evidence, he countered the charge of dealing with Catholics, swearing that "papists have been hired and suborned to witness against me."
-Essex also asserted that Cecil had stated that none in the world but the Infanta of Spain had right to the Crown of England, whereupon Cecil (who had been following the trial at a doorway concealed behind some tapestry) stepped out to make a dramatic denial, going down on his knees to give thanks to God for the opportunity.
-The witness whom Essex expected to confirm this allegation, his uncle William Knollys, was called and admitted there had once been read in Cecil's presence a book treating such matters.
-The book may have been either The book of succession supposedly by R. Doleman but probably by Robert Persons or Persons' A Conference about the Next Succession to the Crown of England, works which favoured a Catholic successor friendly to Spain.
+Essex also asserted that Cecil had stated that none in the world but the Infanta of Spain had any right to the Crown of England, whereupon Cecil (who had been following the trial in a doorway concealed behind some tapestry) stepped out to make a dramatic denial, going down on his knees to give thanks to God for the opportunity.
+The witness whom Essex expected to confirm this allegation, his uncle William Knollys, was called and admitted that a book dealing with such matters had once been read in Cecil's presence.
+The book may have been either The book of succession, supposedly by R. Doleman but probably by Robert Persons or Persons' A Conference about the Next Succession to the Crown of England, works which favoured a Catholic successor friendly to Spain.
 Knollys denied hearing Cecil make the statement.
-Thanking God again, Cecil expressed his gratitude that Essex was exposed as a traitor while he was found an honest man.
+Thanking God again, Cecil expressed his gratitude that Essex was exposed as a traitor while he, Cecil, was found to be an honest man.
+Essex was found guilty.